How do we help you to promote your Football club in China?

 We can help you to become viral through our creative services and media broadcasts (photos, videos …) in order to relay them on Chinese social networks.

-PR in China is very different from the western side, because the government strictly controls press agencies, newspapers and portals; state censorship severely limits what can be reported upon and how it is reported.
+PR in China is very different from the west side because the government strictly controls press agencies, newspapers, and portals; state censorship severely limits what can be reported upon and how it is reported.

-Public Relations are one of the most powerful forms of communication in order to develop a strong the image and reputation of a company, a product or brand in China.
+Public Relations are one of the most powerful forms of communication in order to develop a strong image and reputation of a company, a product, or brand in China.

 The aim goal of public relations is to win the big “media battle” and to maintain a positive relationship between your company and the journalists in your sector.

 The objective of having a good PR presence in China is to: